Conventional deadlifts have long been hailed as the “king” of exercises.

 This time around, the researchers measured the muscle activity of the quadriceps (biceps femoris and vastus lateralis) and lower back (erector spinae) while trainees performed sets of trap bar deadlifts and conventional deadlifts.
 They found that using the trap bar created more force, more power, and more velocity!
 (2)

-So Are Traditional Deadlifts, Err, Dead?
+So Are Conventional Deadlifts, Err, Dead?

 No chance!